gaurav1780/comp1010practicalClassMaterial/week 06 - recursion/workshopRecursion.md

 7. `count7`
 8. and so on...

-## Week 6 submission
+## Week 6 practice package (NOT mandatory to submit)

 Week 6 practice package has been added at [./codes/week6PracticePackage.zip](./codes/week6PracticePackage.zip).
-Submit any 9 out of 36 tasks to get week 6 participation mark.
-Due date: Sunday 8th September, 21:00.
+Submission is NOT mandatory (so you can focus on prac exam 2 preparation).
+However, given that recursion is included in practical exam 2, we encourage you to do as many tasks as you can, especially Stages 1 and 2.
+Students aiming for HD should also do Stages 3 and 4.

 ## ADVANCED PRACTICE QUESTIONS